 For men and women who want to reverse the effects of hair loss, we offer both surgical and nonsurgical options for hair restoration at our Atlanta practice.
 Hair transplant is a time-tested method for using your own hair to fill in areas of thinning or baldness.
 Over time, transplanted hair grows just like natural hair.

-Our nonsurgical option, platelet-rich plasma therapy, or PRP, uses a nourishing solution of your own blood platelets to encourage follicular activity.
-If you'd like fuller, thicker hair, PRP therapy or a hair transplant from our board-certified dermatologists can help you restore your natural hair and regain your self-confidence.
+Our nonsurgical option, platelet-rich plasma therapy, or PRP, uses an extract derived from your own blood platelets to encourage follicular activity.
+If you’d like fuller, thicker hair, PRP therapy or a hair transplant from our board-certified dermatologists can help you restore your natural hair and regain your self-confidence.

 To learn more about what hair restoration can do for you, request a consultation with Richard L. Sturm, M.D. of Peachtree Dermatology Associates online.
 Or give us a call at (404) 355-1919.